kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 - `with` The URL of the Horizon server providing access to the Kin Blockchain
 - `network` You declare which Kin Blockchain network you want to work with using the predefined enum value `Network.mainNet` or `Network.playground`.
-- `appId` must be a 4-character string which identifies your application.
-It must contain only digits and upper and/or lower case letters.
+- `appId` is a 4-character string assigned to you by Kin and used to identify your application.
+It contains only digits and upper and/or lower case letters.

 For instance, to initialize a Kin Client to use the Playground network.
 ```swift